-9. The communication system (like; telephone) should be installed inside the tunnels for receiving and sending important information about tunnel condition.
+9. The communication system (like; a telephone) should be installed inside the tunnels for receiving and sending important information about tunnel conditions.

-10. All the internal system like communication system, power system, safety devices and lighting should be checked periodically.
+10. All the internal systems like communication systems, power systems, safety devices, and lighting should be checked periodically.

-11. The double power supply should be provided so that the power from the stand by unit can be restored during power failure of one power supply.
+11. The double power supply should be provided so that the power from the standby unit can be restored during the power failure of one power supply.

 12. Removal of rock protrusions by immediate hammering in the wake of blasting is known as scaling.
 The hammer stroke sound must be hard, not hollow.
 The hollow sound means loose rock.

 13. Every worker must be aware of their safety.

 14. Protective clothing, steel helmet, rubber gloves, goggles, etc. should be put on by every worker during their work.